suyashcjoshi/ringcentral-node-auth-client/README.md

-# ringcentral-node-auth-client
+# Node.JS Client App using RingCentral SDK

-Authentication Demo for RingCentral App using 3-legged OAuth
+Authentication Demo for RingCentral App using 3-legged OAuth.
+For more information please refer this guide: https://developers.ringcentral.com/guide/authentication

 ## Pre-Requisite